iamchrismoran/Final-Project/README.md

 Javascript functions for almost everything, from changing fonts to dealing with localStorage and allowing for saving progress and allowing a gallery of art that can be returned to for further editing any time.

+DOM manipulation allowed me to do direct real time changes to text/html.
+I'll say this is one feature I find really cool and didn['t understand how modern web developers were doing it.
+Waaaaaaaaaaaaaay back, we used frames and directed refreshes for content we knew could need updating dyamically.
+I likely used PHP somehow for some of thjis, but it was intrusive and I don't recall being able to just change content on the fly.

-JSON parsing and stringifying is used to gather each pixel art object as an array of the piece's title and color for each "pixel"/block of the art to be stored on the localk machine.
+JSON parsing and stringifying is used to gather each pixel art object as an array of the piece's title and color for each "pixel"/block of the art to be stored on the local machine.

 localStorage is used to store all the saves creations so they can be shown in the dynamic gallery and opened for edting again.
 It also makes use of localStorage to track which font the user has cycled through if they choose to change the font on the site, so it's persistent across pages and return visits.